ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 To run Grafana we will use the same approach as with Prometheus.

-We download and run the image from Docker-hub.
+We download and run the image from Docker Hub.
 ```
 docker run -d -p 3000:3000 grafana/grafana
 ```